Veykril/tlborm/src/macros/macro_rules.md

 }
 ```

 These metavariables leverage the Rust compiler's parser, ensuring that they are always "correct".
-An
-`expr` metavariables will *always* capture a complete, valid expression for the version of Rust being
+An `expr` metavariables will *always* capture a complete, valid expression for the version of Rust being compiled.
-compiled.

-You can mix literal token trees and metavariables, within limits ([explained below]).
+You can mix literal token trees and metavariables, within limits (explained in [Metavariables and Expansion Redux]).

-To refer to a metavariable you simply write `$name`, as the type of the variable is already
-specified in the matcher.
+To refer to a metavariable you simply write `$name`, as the type of the variable is already specified in the matcher.
 For example:

 ```rust,ignore
 macro_rules! times_five {